-d)\ TCP Cubic succeeded TCP Reno as default algorithm in the Linux kernel.
+d) TCP Cubic succeeded TCP Reno as default algorithm in the Linux kernel.
 Name two advantages of TCP Cubic over TCP Reno.

-e)\ To minimize the transmissions latency you test the delay-based TCP Vegas algorithm with a file transfer in the Internet.
+CWND growth is independent of the RTT, scalable to high BDP networks, more resilient against single stochastic packet loss than Reno e) To minimize the transmissions latency you test the delay-based TCP Vegas algorithm with a file transfer in the Internet.
 However, this results in a rather small transmission rate.
 Briefly explain the reason for this.